Sequential Task Assignment and Resource Allocation in V2X-Enabled Mobile Edge Computing: Tier-2: Collaborative Computation in the RSU Tier

-\emph{Proof:} As for the objective function, the Hessian matrix of the first term $w_n E^t_{n}$ with respect to $\tau_{n}$ and $B_n$ is positive-definite, proving its convexity.
-The second term is determined when offloading decisions are fixed in $\mathcal{P}_{2-1}$.
-The third term is convex with $f^{r}_{n,m^n}$.
-Thus, the objective function is convex since it is the summation of such convex functions.
-Regarding the constraints, function $\frac{C^n_m}{f_{n,m^n}}$ in (19b) is convex with $f_{n,m^n}$ and (22) are affine functions of $f_{n,m^n}$ that are also convex.
-(19b), (19c), and (19d) are all affine and convex with $\tau_{n}$.
-(23) are convex functions of $B_n$.
+\emph{Proof:} For the objective function, its Hessian matrix w.r.t. $\tau_n$ and $B_n$ is positive-definite, proving its convexity.
+The second term is determined with given offloading decisions while the third term is convex with $f_{n,m}^r$.
+Thus, the objective function is convex.
+Regarding the constraints, function $\frac{C^n_m}{f_{n,m}^r}$ in (18b) is convex with $f_{n,m}^r$ and (18f) is affine function of $f_{n,m}^r$ that is also convex.
+(18b), (18c), and (18d) are all affine and convex with $\tau_n$.
+(19) are all affine and convex with $B_n$.
 This completes the proof. $ \blacksquare$

-$\mathcal{P}_{2-1}$ is an intricate problem incorporating three sets of optimization variables.
-However, the convexity of the problem inspires us to propose an iterative optimization-based method to obtain the optimal continuous solution of V2I transmission delay and bandwidth allocation policy.
-On this basis, we further adapt the method to deal with the subchannel allocation.
-Due to space limitation, we will not repeat the mathematical derivation similar to Tier-1 but focus our analysis on the different parts.
-We can obtain the optimal solutions of the continuous variables as follows.